 - Vocal Warm-ups: Beginning with gentle humming and scales can help prepare the voice for the rigors of reggae performance.

-- Breath Control: Mastering diaphragmatic breathing supports better control and power in vocal delivery, essential for reggae’s rhythmic phrasing.
+- Breath Control: Mastering diaphragmatic breathing supports better control and strength in vocal delivery, essential for reggae’s rhythmic phrasing.

-- Hydration: Drinking plenty of water is vital to maintaining vocal fold lubrication, which can significantly reduce the risk of voice fatigue and injury.
+- Hydration: Drinking plenty of water is essential to maintaining vocal fold lubrication, which can significantly reduce the risk of voice fatigue and injury.

 - Vocal Strain Prevention: Regular breaks during rehearsals and performances allow the vocal cords to rest, and avoiding overuse is key to preventing strain.